Yellow Taxi Goes Vroom: Gameplay

 In the game, the player's main mission is to investigate the "grand conspiracy" on Grandma's Island, while collecting green gears scattered across each level.
 Gears unlock more levels, and the player can optionally collect coins and springs.

 The player controls a wind-up taxi that can be braked, flipped, accelerated, or driven on ramps; however, the player cannot make the taxi jump.
 They may use a cancellable dash ability (termed the Flip-o-Will) to break through blocks and can drive towards obstacles such as bounce pads to navigate the area.
 In some levels of the game, the player has to pick up passengers and drive them to their destination within a set amount of time.

 In June 2024, a new mode named Psycho Taxi was released.
 Instead of collecting objects, the player must carry around passengers.

 Plot

-The Tosla Corporation and its CEO Alien Mosk has littered the world with green gears and has poisoned the world's oil supply; a character is transformed into a taxi to collect them.
+The Tosla Corporation and its CEO Alien Mosk has littered the world with green gears and poisoned the world's oil supply.
+A character is transformed into a taxi to collect them.